 First, let us be clear that the open source hardware culture is a makers' culture.
 In older terms, it is a tinkerers' culture - hands-on, people-in-sheds, the province of mechanick exercises.
 As Wallace Stevens said, "not ideas about the thing but the thing itself."
 It is a world in which it is important that things actually work.

-Clearly it is supposed to be a gear (representing technology) which is "open."
+Clearly it is supposed to be a gear (representing technology) which is "open" (more precisely, it is supposed to be a sector, not a complete circular gear).
 At this theoretical level, it's a fine concept for a logo.
 But what is it, in literal form?
 It is a picture of a gear which won't work.

 No real gear looks like this.
 It's barely a sprocket.
 Even the ancients made better gears for the Antikythera Mechanism.
 Yet, time and again, this is the "gear" you get when you ask an artist to draw a gear.
 I saw this in public art 30 years ago, and it bugged me then.
 There is no excuse for this kind of thing if in fact you are serious about your field of endeavor.
 If your field is the graphic arts, you should be serious enough about it to understand the things you purport to represent.
 It isn't enough to claim that this "gear" is simplified for graphic purposes.
 Simplification does not accomodate the changing of basic principles.
 As Einstein said, things should be as simple as possible, but not simpler.
 A "gear" which has been simplified beyond the point of functionality won't do.